-This 136th episode of CS is titled, Yet Again.
+This 126th episode of CS is titled, Yet Again.

-In the last episode we considered the Second Great Awakening and ended with this . . .
+In the last episode, we considered the Second Great Awakening and ended with this . . .

 Into this national argument that ended up tearing the country in two was added a dose of religious turmoil.

-Revival began as a movement of prayer.
+Another revival began as a movement of prayer.
 It was leaderless, though it produced several notable leaders.

 We might wonder what were these prayer meetings like.
 They were run by laymen, not professional clergy.
 Pastors were often present but did not conduct the meetings.
-They might be asked to open in pray or read a scripture, but then the meeting was turned over to 50 minutes or more of prayer.
+They might be asked to open pray or read a scripture, but then the meeting was turned over to fifty minutes or more of prayer.

 The first request said, “A praying wife asks the prayers of this company for the conversion of her husband who’s far from God.”
 (That’s certainly a common request.)
-But immediately a blacksmith stood up & said, “My wife prays for me.
+But immediately a blacksmith stood up and said, “My wife prays for me.
 I must be that man.
-I need to be converted, Would you please pray for me?”
+I need to be converted.
+Would you please pray for me?”
 A lawyer said, “I think my wife wrote that note because I know I’m far from God.”
-5 men all claimed the request was surely for them.
-All were converted in a few minutes.
+Five men all claimed the request was surely for them.
+All were converted in a matter of just a few minutes.

 This was common at the beginning of the revival.
 People were converted during the prayer meetings.
 They’d simply express their need for salvation then would be prayed for by the rest.

-One minister stood up & said he’d stayed till 3 PM the day before answering the questions of those who wanted Christ.
+One minister stood up and said he’d stayed till 3 PM the day before answering the questions of those who wanted Christ.
 He announced his church would be open each evening from then on for the preaching of the Gospel.
 Soon, every church was holding similar meetings.